quadsurf/mongo_zoo_associations_app/readme.md

 3. Build your routes - **THESE MUST BE RESTful**.
 Remember that your routes will have animals nested inside of zoos.
 4. Start working on your views
 5. Build full CRUD for your Zoo model and then move onto Animals (this will be more difficult)
+6. Ensure that when a zoo is deleted, all of the animals that belong to it are deleted as well.
+This will involve using a `pre 'remove' hook`

 ### Bonus